JaniJegoroff/solidity-remix-basics/README.md

 # solidity-remix-basics

-Basic smart contract Solidity examples that can be easily deployed in Remix compiler
+Basic smart contract examples in Solidity that can be easily deployed in Remix compiler.